matheusfrancisco/pycodes/functional-programming/fp-c01/README.md

 * First-class functions
   * In [here](/fclass-functions) had a folders.
 At before folder the code has some problems.
-  * At assignments folder has some codes but needs some improvements
   * in after folders has some  better code, using function methods
+  * At assignments folder has a problem and solution to improve the after code
 * Pure functions
+  * In [here](/pure-functions) had a folders.
+At before folder the code has some problems.
+  * in after folders has some  better code, using function methods
+  * At assignments folder has a problem and solution to improve the after code
 * Immutable variables and objects
 * Lazy evaluation
 * Recursion ( instead of iterative )